aaronparker/aaronparker.github.io/_posts/2010-02-20-remoteapp-for-windows-xp-and-windows-vista-the-missing-pieces.md

 When configuring the host, I’ve been using been using a 1-to-1 setup, I haven’t tested this with pooled virtual desktops yet.

 To enable RemoteApp on the host, install the hotfix, then configure the `TsAppAllowList` key in the registry.
-In this example, I&#8217;ve configured the required entries for running Calculator.
-Here&#8217;s a listing of the registry values I added with the pertinent values highlighted.
+In this example, I've configured the required entries for running Calculator.
+Here's a listing of the registry values I added with the pertinent values highlighted.

 \[code highlight=&#8221;2,9,12&#8243; wraplines=&#8221;true&#8221;\]\[HKEY\_LOCAL\_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Terminal Server\TSAppAllowList\]
 "fDisabledAllowList"=dword:00000001